epics-containers/epics-containers.github.io/docs/tutorials/setup_k8s.md

 kubectl get nodes
 ```

-This should return the name of your server e.g.:
+This should return the name of your single worker node (i.e. your server or workstation name) e.g.:

 ```bash
 $ kubectl get node